akbarratt/rb101/lesson_6/twenty_one/pedac.md

 Let's try storing all the player information into a hash.
 The total will be set as the result of hand_value upon dealing and hitting.
 Otherwise it should remain unchanged.
 We also need to see if we can break out the Aces correction.

+## Problem: Store 21 in a const so that the goal of the game is to reach whichever number is stored.
+(Should DEALER_STAY = WINNING_LIMIT - 4?)